 Can you bring your ESA with you to public places in Ohio?
 Rules for "public accommodations" cover a wide range of locations:

-The Americans with Disability Act requires the owners of public accommodations to allow service animals.
-So guide dogs, psychiatric service dogs, and other service animals can go most places with their owners.
+The Americans with Disabilities Act requires the owners of public accommodations to allow service animals.
+So guide dogs, psychiatric service dogs, and other service animals can accompany their handlers in most public places, including on airplanes.

 However, the Americans with Disabilities Act doesn't protect emotional support animals.
 Additionally, Ohio state law allows public accommodation owners to decide whether to accommodate emotional support animals.

-Even if a store, restaurant, or other public place allows you to bring your ESA, the owner has the right to remove your service animals and pets if they are out of control.
+Even if a store, restaurant, or other public place allows you to bring your ESA, the owner has the right to remove your assistance animal if they are out of control.
 They can also remove an emotional support animal that isn't potty trained, causes property damage, or threatens the health and safety of others.
 You are liable for any damage your ESA causes.

 How to Get a Legitimate ESA Letter in Ohio